neilgee/genesischild/readme.md

 ###Custom Logo
 - Custom Logo is supported via the Customizer, suggested size is 400x150px which you can change in the *add_theme_support('custom-logo')* array in *functions.php*
 - The header logo  uses an `<img>` element and can support the SVG format.
+- SVGs are set to be allowed for upload by the constant 'ALLOW_UNFILTERED_UPLOADS' declared in *functions.php*

 ###Background Image
 - Background Images is supported, a background image can be uploaded in the WP Dashboard via Appearance > Background, this will scale to fit any viewport via BackStretchJS.